top of page

 Seed sovereignty — the right of communities and individuals to save, share, and use their own seeds — is a response to that loss.
 It doesn't require rejecting modern agriculture.
 It requires maintaining a parallel system: a distributed archive of genetic material held in community hands, available to anyone who wants to grow and adaptable over generations to conditions that are themselves changing rapidly.

-Huntly's Seed Library is part of that system.
-Operating across Aberdeenshire's library network and hosted at the Orbs Community Bookshop, the library offers free seeds to anyone who wants them.
-The principle is simple: you borrow what you need to grow, and when your plants set seed at the end of the season, you return seeds to the library for others to use.
+Huntly's Seed Bank is part of that system.
+Operating across Aberdeenshire's library network and hosted at the Orbs Community Bookshop, the Huntly Seed Bank has a simple premise - you take what you need and if you can afford to you can make small donation.
+The Seed Bank curator chooses open-pollinated and heirloom variety seeds that she knows will grown in our environment.
+Users of the Seed Bank are then encouraged to save seed at the end of the season and share with friends and neighbours.
 The seeds stay in circulation, they accumulate local adaptation over time, and the knowledge of how to grow them stays in the community.

-The library came into being through a partnership between Greener Huntly and One Seed Forward, a project supported by the Communities Mental Health and Wellbeing Fund.
-One Seed Forward brought funding, plant expertise, and an understanding of how growing can support mental health.
+The Seed Bank originally came into being through a project with another local group but when that funding dried up, Dawn Mclachlan decided that the project was too important to simply fizzle out.
+Thanks to a partnership between Greener Huntly and One Seed Forward (a project supported by the Communities Mental Health and Wellbeing Fund.)
+We found funding, plant expertise, and an understanding of how growing can support mental health.
 Greener Huntly brought the community infrastructure and the network of local growers, seed savers, and library contacts.
-The Orbs provided a home.

-The collection includes vegetables, herbs, and wildflowers.
+The Huntly Seed Bank has now been running for over six years and the collection includes vegetables, herbs, and even edible flowers .
 The spring collection and seed potatoes are now available, offering varieties that include heritage types rarely found in garden centres and well-suited to growing conditions in this part of Scotland.
+The Huntly Seed Bank has gone from strength to strength and it's success has formed part of the model for rolling out further seed banks all over Aberdeenshire in 2026.

 The broader aim, over time, is to build a seed stewardship programme: training local volunteers to collect, clean, and store seeds properly, creating a growing local collection of material adapted to north-east Scotland conditions.
 That programme is currently in development, and we're actively looking for people who want to be involved in shaping it.